Photo by Kevin Winter/Getty Images for 102.7 KIIS FM's Wango Tango

 Since then, they put United Airlines on blast for a delayed flight in 91 tweets (which are now deleted), they went after Lady Gaga's "Perfect Illusion" (and maybe rightfully so); they called their own VMA performance "shit"; they probably didn't call Halsey a "bald bitch" but there's still speculation; they called Tyga a "bubblegum rapper"; and they continued to exploit the women they messed with in college.

 The Chainsmokers' most successful hit this year was constructed in the same vein as "#Selfie."
 "Closer," a song about the women that Taggart hates, basked in the glow of number one for 13 weeks.
-Taggart told Interview magazine how the lyrics came about: "I went to school in Syracuse with all these super wealthy girls that I was enamoured with at first because it was so foreign to me because of where I was from in my Podunk town in Maine.
+Taggart told Interview magazine how the lyrics came about: "I went to school in Syracuse with all these super wealthy girls that I was enamored with at first because it was so foreign to me because of where I was from in my Podunk town in Maine.
 I was just so unimpressed with them.
 I got to know them and slept with them and all that stuff, so I wanted to write a really unsexy sex song."

 OK, so, as illustrated, The Chainsmokers are dingleberries.
 But in a year when Donald Trump, a dingleberry in every tweet and interview, could get elected as President of the United States, perhaps The Chainsmokers are onto something with their unabashed, tell-it-like-it-is, all-about-the-pussy, party-hardy persona.
 In 2016, it seems like "Nice guys finish last" and "Everybody loves a bad boy" are two debated sayings that have a bit of sad, undeniable truth in them.

 They've done studies on these personality types.
 In a classic Psychology Today article, "Do Assholes Really Finish First?"
-Dr. Scott Barry Kaufman theorises that bad boys are more attractive for the evolutionary traits that their mating intentions clear.
+Dr. Scott Barry Kaufman theorizes that bad boys are more attractive for the evolutionary traits that their mating intentions clear.
 In another Psych Today article, Ray Williams writes about why America loves narcissistic leaders (hint: Trump is the basis of the article).
 He cites a Stanford study, which says that people with extravagant self-importance, lack of empathy, sensitivity to criticism and entitlement make more money.
 And they're not afraid to dish out tough love (remember earlier, when the duo said Weezer is "thirsty"?).
 Assholes sometimes come across as authoritative, so we go along with it.
 The Chainsmokers, who seem to have carefully engineered every part of their business strategy, are no doubt aware of how this brand might prove helpful to them.

 So, if The Chainsmokers are such dingleberries, how did they become the Grammy-nominated sensation of 2016?